 KINGSTON, Jamaica, 29 June, 2017 – Building on the success of its 2016 Acceleration Program (AP), the Women Innovators Network in the Caribbean (WINC) is launching its 2017 program.

 The eight-month peer learning program which begins in November 2017 is designed to help growth-oriented women entrepreneurs innovate within their businesses, and have the self-confidence to make the necessary changes to improve their competitiveness and boost their growth.
-Participants will benefit from a suite of services including business and personal development, one-to-one mentoring, technical workshops and motivational sessions.
+Participants will benefit from a suite of services including business and personal development, advice from innovation consulting firms, one-to-one mentoring, technical workshops and motivational sessions.

 The initiative is part of the Entrepreneurship Program for Innovation in the Caribbean (EPIC), funded by the government of Canada and implemented by the World Bank’s infoDev program for innovation and entrepreneurship.
 It will be delivered by infoDev-trained and -certified facilitators in nine countries: Antigua & Barbuda, Barbados, Belize, Dominica, Grenada, Guyana, Jamaica, St. Kitts & Nevis, and Trinidad & Tobago.